ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-With this done we have integrated both services with our GraphQL server and should start our server to test if we have done well.
+With this done, we have integrated both services with our GraphQL server and should start our server to test if we have done well.

 Also, we are using paging in a custom way by using the `ApplyCursorPaginationAsync` extension method on top of our JSON result object.